lehenbauer/karls_chatgpt_helpers/README.md

   -w SAVE, --save SAVE  save the session to a session file -m MODEL, --model MODEL
-                        Model used for response generation
+                        Model used for response generation -t TEMPERATURE, --temperature TEMPERATURE
+                        Temperature for response generation
 ```

 If you say `gptshell -load sesh -save sesh`, gptshell will read in the session and save it back out after you do what you do.

+Model is gpt-3.5-turbo by default but can be set to gpt-4 if you have API access to gpt-4.

+Temperature defaults to 0.7 but can be set higher or lower using the switches shown above.

 ## python package